istio/istio.io/content/en/docs/tasks/virtual-machines/single-network/index.md

 * You have already set up Istio on Kubernetes.
 If you haven't done so, you can find out how in the [Installation guide](/docs/setup/install/kubernetes/).

-* Mesh expansion machines must have IP connectivity to the endpoints in the mesh.
+* Virtual machines (VMs) must have IP connectivity to the endpoints in the mesh.
 This typically requires a VPC or a VPN, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by Kubernetes.

-* Mesh expansion VMs must have access to a DNS server that resolves names to cluster IP addresses.
+* VMs must have access to a DNS server that resolves names to cluster IP addresses.
 Options include exposing the Kubernetes DNS server through an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VM.

 * Install the [Helm client](https://docs.helm.sh/using_helm/).
-Helm is needed to enable mesh expansion.
+Helm is needed to support adding VMs to your mesh.

 The following instructions: